-Restricted fixed asset funds are resources which are to be applied to specific capital purposes imposed by the Education Funding Agency/Department for Educationwhere the asset acquired or created is held for a specific purpose.
+Restricted fixed asset funds are resources which are to be applied to specific capital purposes imposed by funders where the asset acquired or created is held for a specific purpose.

-Restricted general funds comprise all other restricted funds received and include grants from the Education Funding Agency/Department for Education.
+Restricted general funds comprise all other restricted funds received with restrictions imposed by the funder/donor and include grants from the Education Funding Agency/Department for Education.